stridecolossus/JOVE/docs/blog/part-2-triangle/pipeline.md

 }
 ```

-For example here is the re-factored viewport stage builder (which we will complete below):
+For example here is the viewport stage builder (which we will complete below):

 ```java
 public class ViewportStageBuilder extends AbstractPipelineBuilder<VkPipelineViewportStateCreateInfo> {